Li Jianwu

 Li Jianwu (李健吾 (李健吾, Lǐ Jiànwú); 17 August 1906 - 24 November 1982) was a Chinese author, dramatist and translator who was the president of French Literature Research Council.
 Li was an officer of the Chinese State Council and a member of National Committee of the Chinese People's Political Consultative Conference.
 He translated the works of the French novelists Gustave Flaubert and Stendhal into Chinese.

-In 1925, he was arrested for opposing Ma Junwu.